rpaviot/IA-KP1/README.md

 - minimization with iminuit.

 What is missing :
--RSD for wg+
+- RSD for wg+
--non linear bias term for wg+.
+- non linear bias term for wg+.
 - implementation of emcee.

 Requirements :